Traditional CMSs represented a one-to-one relationship with tightly coupled content management and website to present it.

 For instance, if you are using Hygraph to build your e-commerce website, you might be storing your products and information on them in a commerce system such as Shopify, BigCommerce, commercetools, etc. At the same time, you might be using Hygraph for product descriptions, product blogs, and the like.
 It might be burdensome or even not desirable to move all product information - such as pricing, product category, images, etc. - from your commerce system into Hygraph, or vice-versa.

 This is where Content Federation can help.
-Content teams can reference product information from your commerce system in Hygraph, without duplication or having to move it.
+Content teams can simply reference product information from your commerce system in Hygraph through a product picker or by entering in an SKU.
+Additional information from your commerce system such as pricing, product category, images, etc. will be automatically displayed on the final page, without having to duplicate or move this content.
 Developers, on the other hand, can make one single API call from Hygraph to fetch all of this information.

 Other use cases include travel, and stock management systems.
 In travel, it can integrate flight, hotel, and rental car information from numerous providers.
 In stock management, it can provide real-time inventory data from various warehouses, enabling efficient tracking and management.